Entscheider/stamm/Readme.md

 To give an example, I've written a [hough forest](https://www.robots.ox.ac.uk/~vilem/cvpr2009.pdf) using this library a while ago.
 I published the code [here](https://github.com/Entscheider/depthhead).

-This library can use [rayon](https://github.com/rayon-rs/rayon) for parallelize the training and prediction of a random forest.
+This library can use [rayon](https://github.com/rayon-rs/rayon) to parallelize the training and prediction of a random forest.
 For serialization and deserialization [serde](https://github.com/serde-rs/serde) is used.
-So you can save the trees and random forests as json, yaml, MessagePack and many more (see [here](https://serde.rs/#data-formats)).
+So you can save the trees and random forests as json, yaml, MessagePack and in many more formats (see [here](https://serde.rs/#data-formats)).

 A numeric tree implementation using Stamm can be found in the library.
-An example using this numeric tree can be found in the `examples` directory.
+An example using this numeric tree is discoverable in the `examples` directory.

 ## Documentation